smadyland/wildboat.py/README.md

 ## Commands (some are wip, overhaul soon)

+- `/racoon` - sends a random image of a raccoon
 - `/dog` - sends a random image of a dog
 - `/cat` - sends a random image of a cat
 - `/cat {breed specific}` - sends a random image of a cat breed of your choice